 amplitude-

-of the light field do not commute,
+quadrature of the light field do not commute, similar to

-of a particle.
+position and momentum of a particle.
 Just as we cannot measure a particle's

 position and momentum simultaneously with